City of Brazil

 We recognize the challenges inherent in adapting to the new legislation, especially when it comes to complying with corporate obligations.
 In order to simplify this process, Biz Latin Hub has designed the following Annual Fiscal Compliance calendar.

-However, if you will be seeking a broader range of support, including recruitment, visa processing, and ongoing administrative and operational assistance, you may find that a dedicated provider of back office services in Brazil is your most suitable partner.
+However, if you will be seeking a broader range of support, including recruitment, visa processing, and ongoing administrative and operational assistance, you may find that a dedicated provider of back office services, including corporate compliance in Brazil, is your most suitable partner.

-A provider of back office services will be able to cover all of your needs under one services agreement.
-You will only have to liaise with one provider and enjoy the convenience of being able to easily modify the services you are receiving across a range of different disciplines.
+A provider of back office services such as Biz Latin Hub will be able to cover all of your needs under one services agreement.
+You will only have to liaise with one provider and enjoy the convenience of being able to easily modify the services you are receiving across a range of different disciplines as well as be sure that your corporate compliance in Brazil is fully in order.

 Below, we outline the main compliance rules applicable to Brazil’s Limited Liability Company (LLC) structure, known as the Sociedade Limitada.